Navigational risk analysis

 - monitoring of the effectiveness of the controls

 The identification of hazards is the first and most important step in risk assessment, since all that follows depends on it.
 It must be complete and accurate and should be based, as far as possible, on observation of the activity/job step or through replicating the actual navigational operation on one or more simulators, involving everybody that will eventually be involved in the navigational operation.

 All identified hazards possess a certain level of “risk” and this level needs to be identified.
 This is done through performing a risk seminar where all parties involved in the operation participate.

 The identified “risk” has two components:

-- the severity of the worst probable consequences, if the hazard is realised and,
+- the severity of the worst probable consequences, if the hazard is realized and,

-- the likelihood of the hazard to be realised
+- the likelihood of the hazard to be realized

 The application of controls and monitoring the effectiveness

 When the level of risk has been decided by the RA-team, the team will describe what existing effective control measures are in place and suggest what additional control measures are needed to minimise the risk and lower it to ALARP (As Low As Reasonable Practicable).
 After control measures have been suggested, a new risk ranking is made to determine any residual risks.

 Simulators have been used within the maritime world for decades, both for engineering and training purposes.
 Their ability to test the consequences of what will happen if a project is implemented is instrumental in reaching and making the right decisions.
 The value of the decisions lies in screening various solutions and quantifying the risk.